bnb-chain/greenfield-whitepaper/part1.md

 Greenfield blockchain validators can challenge (described in Part 3) and change the object's primary SP to recover the downloading.

-Each object has a time-based traffic bandwidth quota, which is provided free, i.e. nobody needs to pay for downloading a certain amount within a certain period.
+Each bucket has a time-based traffic bandwidth quota, which is provided free, i.e. nobody needs to pay for downloading a certain amount within a certain period.
 It is expected that this quota can satisfy most of the individual download needs as part of the normal usage conditions.